openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ### Advanced Settings

-**Always use short average delta instead of simple data**

-If you enable this feature, AndroidAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
+**Always use short average delta instead of simple data** If you enable this feature, AndroidAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
 This helps AndroidAPS to work more steady with noisy data sources like xDrip+ and Libre.

-**Max daily safety multiplier**
-This is important safety setting.
-It limits your max basal IOB by multiplying x times your biggest basal rate.
-Example: if your biggest basal rate is 1.0 U/h, max daily multiplier = 3, than AndroidAPS won’t give any additional basal insulin if there is already a basal IOB of 3.0 I.E.
+**Max daily safety multiplier** This is an important safety limit.
+The default setting (which is unlikely to need adjusting) is 3.
+This means that AndroidAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user’s pump, or, if enabled, determined by autotune.
+Example: if your highest basal rate is 1.0 U/h and max daily safety multiplier is 3, then AndroidAPS can set a maximum temporary basal rate of 3.0 U/h (= 3 x 1.0 U/h).

 Default value: 3 (shouldn’t be changed unless you really need to and know, what you are doing)

-**Current Basal safety multiplier**
-This is important safety setting.
-It limits your max basal IOB by multiplying x times your current basal rate.
-It helps to avoid too much basal IOB, especially when you don’t know the algorithm well in the beginning and AndroidAPS can still adjust too much basal IOB with “zero-temp”.
+**Current Basal safety multiplier** This is another important safety limit.
+The default setting (which is also unlikely to need adjusting) is 4.
+This means that AndroidAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user’s pump, or, if enabled, determined by autotune.

 Default value: 4 (shouldn’t be changed unless you really need to and know, what you are doing)